I got 13 UTIs in one year. I took the cranberry pills. The expensive ones, the drugstore ones, the powders, the gummies. None of it worked.

 Insoluble PACs.
 Bound up in plant fiber and pomace.
 They pass through your digestive tract largely unabsorbed.

-For UTI prevention, you need soluble A-type PACs from cranberry.
+For UTI prevention, you need soluble A-type PACs.
 Anything else is either not the right molecule, or not in a form that reaches your bladder.

 Multiple clinical trials, including the meta-analyses underpinning the 2023 Cochrane Review on cranberry for UTI prevention, identify 36mg of A-type PACs per day as the threshold for clinically meaningful UTI prevention.